OccupyThroughShell/Dll-Injection-With-Python/README.md

 SafeDLLSearchMode, WDAC(Windows Defender Application Control) among so many others.
 Detection is relatively simple and I will provide some
 examples:

-[1] In use method!
-Look for CreateRemoteThread API with LoadLibrary functions: These are cornerstones of the attack that is not commonly
-    <br>used in windows systems meaning there will be far less false positives than say searching for usage of VirtualAllocEx.
+1. In use method!
+Look for CreateRemoteThread API with LoadLibrary functions: These are cornerstones of the attack that is not commonly used in windows systems meaning there will be far less false positives than say searching for usage of VirtualAllocEx.

-[2] Log activity method!
+2. Log activity method!
 Presence of Issued error 0xC0000409 in event viewer logs: Often DLL Injection fails like this!
-The error in
-    <br>question is (STATUS_STACK_BUFFER_OVERRUN) which indicates that most likely the security mechanism CFG(Control Flow Guard) terminated
-    <br>the process before any exploitation could take place and it is worth investigating the faulting process.<br>
+The error in question is (STATUS_STACK_BUFFER_OVERRUN) which indicates that most likely the security mechanism CFG(Control Flow Guard) terminated the process before any exploitation could take place and it is worth investigating the faulting process.<br>

-[3] Behavior Based method!
-Calling of OpenProcess, VirtualAllocEx, WriteProcessMemory and CreateRemoteThread: This method of detection is
-    <br>easy to understand however it is underrated as interpreted languages like python are significantly harder for signature based
-    <br>anti-virus softwares to detect, so using a behavior based model like this would be far more effective.
+3. Behavior Based method!
+Calling of OpenProcess, VirtualAllocEx, WriteProcessMemory and CreateRemoteThread: This method of detection is easy to understand however it is underrated as interpreted languages like python are significantly harder for signature based anti-virus softwares to detect, so using a behavior based model like this would be far more effective.
 In fact in my environment
-    <br>Windows Defender did not prevent the execution of the code on both User and Admin cmd shells, instead the binary security
-    <br>mechanisms thwarted the attack.<br>
+   Windows Defender did not prevent the execution of the code on both User and Admin cmd shells, instead the binary security mechanisms thwarted the attack.<br>

-[4] Process Hunting method!
-Look for processes loading files that have just been created on disk: If for some reason a program has not
-    <br>been compiled with CFG(Control Flow Guard) or Windows Security Mechanisms have failed to prevent this attack.
-We can search for
-    <br>compromised processes like this.
-Tools like Sysmon(Event ID 7) can monitor for processes loading recently created DLL files from
+4. Process Hunting method!
+Look for processes loading files that have just been created on disk: If for some reason a program has not been compiled with CFG(Control Flow Guard) or Windows Security Mechanisms have failed to prevent this attack.
+We can search for compromised processes like this.
+Tools like Sysmon(Event ID 7) can monitor for processes loading recently created DLL files from suspicious paths.
-    <br>suspicious paths.

 # References: